Do I need to order one book for each child?

 For preschool or Before FIAR you’ll need nothing else.
 For FIAR for ages 5/6 you’ll need a good phonics program and a simple introduction to math.
 For children who are already reading successfully, you’ll need to supplement daily math and spelling as well as penmanship and grammar IF you choose to teach those as individual subjects.

-What if I have young children in FIAR and also older children in Beyond FIAR, which program should I use?
+What if I have young children in Before or More Before, FIAR age children, and also older children in Beyond FIAR, which program/s should I use?

-Most people do both as a family.
-Invite your older children to enjoy the book and at least some of the creative activities found in FIAR such as art, story writing, etc. Then, invite the younger children to enjoy today’s chapter from Beyond FIAR during read-aloud time.
-Now get your older children started on a specific assignment from the teacher’s guide while you go back and finish up the last hour or so with your young learners before releasing them for the day and finishing up today’s assignments with your older students.
+Most people in this situation will do more than one level of Five in a Row.
+Invite your older children to enjoy the book and at least some of the creative activities found in Before/More Before or FIAR such as art, story writing, etc. Then, invite the younger children to enjoy today’s chapter from Beyond FIAR during read-aloud time.
+Now get your older children started on a specific assignment from the teacher’s guide while you go back and finish up the last 20-30 minutes or so with your young learners before releasing them for the day and finishing up today’s assignments with your older students.
 It’s not burdensome and it keeps the “family” together for most of the learning day.

 What if my child is already reading, or has already read some of the books found in your unit studies?